susanw1/zscript/docs/tutorial/syntax.md

 This mechanism all allows for commands to be executed as a dependency sequence where later commands only run when earlier ones succeeded; it also allows for conditional and alternative flows.
 The structure of a response sequence, with its `'&'` and `'|'` chars, always mirrors the sequence it executed (minus the parts it didn't) so you can deterministically match responses to commands.

-Zcode Command Definition
+Zscript Command Definition
 ---

-When a host or controlling device wants to communicate with a Zcode device, it sends one or more Zcode commands.
-A Zcode command consists of a series of key/value fields, which indicate the command that is to be run along with additional parameter data.
+When a host or controlling device wants to communicate with a Zscript device, it sends one or more Zscript commands.
+A Zscript command consists of a series of key/value fields, which indicate the command that is to be run along with additional parameter data.
 It's similar to a command with options and arguments, or a function with parameters.

 There are two kinds of field:
 * Numeric fields: An upper-case letter key followed by up to 4 lower-case hex digits, eg A1b4 or D2, meaning that the numbers are 2 bytes long, representing values 0-65535.